-Candidates will gain a greater understanding of the dangers and safety requirements of drain and sewer cleaning.
+Candidates will gain a greater understanding of the dangers and safety requirements of high pressure water jetting.

-Candidates will gain hands on time with the kind of jetting equipment commonly used in drain and sewer cleaning applications as well as carry out some cleaning operations.
+Candidates will gain hands on time with the kind of jetting equipment commonly used in surface preparation and cleaning applications as well as carry out some cleaning opertations.

-Candidates will gain a deeper understanding of the jetting principles increasing their ability to carry out drain and sewer cleaning tasks.
+Candidates will gain a deeper understanding of the jetting principles increasing their ability to carry out surface preparation and cleaning tasks.

 Candidates who successfully complete the course gain a City and Guilds approved certificate and photo card showing their credentials.